carljoe156/SBA-320H-React-Web-Application/README.md

 - JavaScript (ES6+): Modern JavaScript features like arrow functions, promises, destructuring, etc.
 - CSS: For styling and layout (using Flexbox and responsive design).
 - Fetch API: For retrieving data from The Met’s API.
-  React Router: For navigation between pages.
+- React Router: For navigation between pages.
+- React Carousel- Masonry

 ### API Used